Frequently Asked Questions

 The Australian Organ Donor Register will be checked.
 The officer will then make a recommendation to the medical team.

-Will my family receive information about the patients who have benefited from the donation?
+Will the family receive information about the patients who have benefited from the donation?

 What support services are available for donor families?

-The DonateLife staff will keep in contact with the family and provide ongoing support and information.
+The donation specialist staff will keep in contact with the family and provide ongoing support and information.
 State and territory DonateLife agencies can provide access to bereavement support and care.

-You can find contact details for the DonateLife agency in your state or territory here.
+You can find contact details for the donation agency in your state or territory here.

-Can I choose who gets my organs and tissue?
+Can I choose who gets my organs and tissues?

-No. Organs are allocated to transplant recipients in a fair, equitable process that takes no account of race, religion, gender, social status, disability or age - unless age is relevant to the organ matching criteria.
+No. Organs are allocated to transplant recipients in a fair and equitable process that takes no account of race, religion, gender, social status, disability or age - unless age is relevant to the organ matching criteria.